gymshark/ios-stack-kit/README.md

 You might be asking but how do I control the layout, what about sizing constraints and setting spacing and padding.
 Don't worry we have you covered.

 📝 Note: StackKit comes with a handy repo called [ConstraintsKit](https://github.com/gymshark/ios-constraint-kit).
-It makes writing Anchors, CGSize, UIEdgeInsets far easier with less bolierplate and some nice little extensions.
+It makes writing Anchors, CGSize, UIEdgeInsets far easier with less boilerplate and some nice little extensions.

 ### Advanced stack layout

-To have greater control over how a particular Stack handles the layout of its views you can access it's `alignment` and `distribution` properties by chaining off the Stack.
-You can find out more about how to best utilise these properties for your specific needs in these articles
+To have greater control over how a particular Stack handles the layout of its views you can access its `alignment` and `distribution` properties by chaining off the Stack.
+You can find out more about how to best utilize these properties for your specific needs in these articles.

 • https://www.hackingwithswift.com/example-code/uikit/what-are-the-different-uistackview-distribution-types
 • https://www.raywenderlich.com/2198310-uistackview-tutorial-for-ios-introducing-stack-views